Skip to main content

 Customize Settings Updates Windows 11

-From this same screen, you can access the 'Update History' to check which updates have already been installed.
+From this same screen, you can access the "Update History" to see which updates have already been installed.
 If you're interested in trying out the latest features before they're officially released, you can sign up for the Windows Insider Program.

 Avoid Forced System Reboot: Helpful Tips